husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ![image](/assets/img/howToStart/8_projSettings.png)

-This is a web Integrated Development Enironment in which you can write a firmware for your device, and upload the firmware through the Internet
+This is a web Integrated Development Enironment in which you can write a firmware for your device, and upload the firmware through the Internet.

 ![image](/assets/img/howToStart/9_webIDEmain.png)